ÀÏ˾»úÎçÒ¹¸£Àû

 Payrolling of benefits is currently voluntary, so employers can choose whether they wish to payroll a benefit and which benefits to payroll with the exception of two particular benefits which are specifically excluded from the legislation (see below).
 The difference between payrolling a benefit and reporting it the standard way via a P11D is as follows (this assumes it is a benefit to which both tax and Class 1A NIC applies; treatment of the benefit will vary.

-In what may prove to be a significant development, in January 2024 the Government confirmed it was intending to make the payrolling of benefits mandatory from April 2026.
+In what is expected to be a significant development, in January 2024 the Government confirmed it was intending to make the payrolling of benefits mandatory from April 2026.
 The positioning of this new potential employer obligation as a Simplification update would seem to be ‘optimistic’; especially if the new measure were implemented

 Access this article and thousands of others like it